-Defaults to auth.
+runchroot If set, sudo will use this value for the root directory when running a command.
+The special value "\" will allow the user to specify the root directory via sudo's -R option.
+See the Chroot\Spec section for more details.

+It is only possible to use runchroot as a command-specific Defaults setting if the command exists with the same path both inside and outside the chroot jail.
+This restriction does not apply to generic, host or user-based Defaults settings or to a Cmnd\Spec that includes a Chroot\Spec.

+runcwd If set, sudo will use this value for the working directory when running a command.
+The special value "\" will allow the user to specify the working directory via sudo's -D option.
+See the Chdir\Spec section for more details.

+secure\path If set, sudo will use this value in place of the user's PATH environment variable.
+This option can be used to reset the PATH to a known good value that contains directories for system administrator commands such as /usr/sbin.

+Users in the group specified by the exempt\group option are not affected by secure\path.
+This option is not set by default.

+syslogSyslog facility if syslog is being used for logging (negate to disable syslog logging).Defaults to auth.

-The following syslog facilities are supported: authpriv (if your OS supports it), auth , daemon , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and local7 . syslog_badpri Syslog priority to use when the user is not allowed to run a command or when authentication is unsuccessful.
+The following syslog facilities are supported: authpriv (if your OS supports it), auth, daemon, user, local0, local1, local2, local3, local4, local5, local6, and local7.

+syslog\badpri Syslog priority to use when the user is not allowed to run a command or when authentication is unsuccessful.
 Defaults to alert.

-The following syslog priorities are supported: alert , crit , debug , emerg , err , info , notice , warning , and none .
-Negating the option or setting it to a value of none will disable logging of unsuccessful commands. syslog_goodpr i Syslog priority to use when the user is allowed to run a command and authentication is successful.
+The following syslog priorities are supported: alert, crit, debug, emerg, err, info, notice, warning, and none.
+Negating the option or setting it to a value of none will disable logging of unsuccessful commands.

+syslog\goodpri

+Syslog priority to use when the user is allowed to run a command and authentication is successful.
 Defaults to notice.

-See syslog_badpri for the list of supported syslog priorities.
-Negating the option or setting it to a value of none will disable logging of successful commands. verifypw This option controls when a password will be required when a user runs sudo with the -v option.
-It has the following possible values: all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -v option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
+See syslog\badpri for the list of supported syslog priorities.
+Negating the option or setting it to a value of none will disable logging of successful commands.

+- verifypw This option controls when a password will be required when a user runs sudo with the -v option.
+It has the following possible values: - all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. - always The user must always enter a password to use the -v option. - any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. - never The user need never enter a password to use the -v option.

 If no value is specified, a value of all is implied.
-Negating the option results in a value env\check Environment variables to be removed from the user's environment unless they are considered "safe".
-For all variables except TZ, "safe" means that the variable's value does not contain any '%' or '/' characters.
-This can be used to guard against of never being used.
+Negating the option results in a value of never being used.
 The default value is all.